 New York Fashion Week Street Style Is Giving Us Transitional Outfit Inspo

 Fashion month is in full swing — with Copenhagen Fashion Week in our rearview mirror and New York Fashion Week officially starting off the season — with inspiring spring/summer 2026 runways.
 And while the shows look to the future of fashion, we’ve been scouting the streets for what’s hot right now.
-NYFW attendees have been going all out with their outfits, dressing for cool early-fall days while embracing a fresh spring mentality.
+NYFW attendees have been going all out with their outfits (and hairstyles), dressing for the city's cool early-autumn days while embracing a fresh spring mentality.
 And that’s given us a masterclass in transitional-weather dressing.

-From rich colors (especially jewel tones) and elevated basics (à la white button-up tops) to strategic layering (a statement coat can make a look), the NYFW street style outfits are the perfect inspiration for your own fall wardrobe refresh.
+From rich colours (especially jewel tones) and elevated basics (à la white button-up tops) to strategic layering (a statement coat can make a look), the NYFW street style outfits are the perfect inspiration for what you'll be wearing when the weather cools down, this year or next.
 Whether you’re considering styling (or buying) barrel-leg pants, a shaggy coat, knee-high boots, or a statement top-handle bag, scroll on for outfit inspo from the best NYFW looks we’ve seen so far.